estebanlagord/Timeline/README.md

 * Summary of set up

+1) To run the application, you can download the latest signed APK file from the Downloads section.

-You will need Android Studio and the Android SDK.
+2) To compile the project, you will need Android Studio and the Android SDK.

+2.a) You can download the project repository from the Downloads section.
+This will download a ZIP file which you can extract and open with Android Studio.

+2.b) During extraction, make sure to choose the option to **ignore modification times**.
+Otherwise you may end up having files with future timestamps, which can cause Gradle problems.

 * Dependencies